VictoriaT87/P4-Aventine-Wellness/README.md

 - [How to restrict date and time in django bootstrap datetimepicker plus?](https://stackoverflow.com/questions/51022722/how-to-restrict-date-and-time-in-django-bootstrap-datetimepicker-plus)
 - [Trim whitespaces from charField](https://stackoverflow.com/questions/5043012/django-trim-whitespaces-from-charfield)
 - [Pexels](https://www.pexels.com/)
+- [ThemeWagon](https://themewagon.com/themes/free-responsive-bootstrap-5-html5-construction-company-website-template-upconsttruction/) Some elements for the Contact Page were built on the UpConstruction boostrap template.

 <br>